berkotako/AndroSpy/README.md

 # Update 2021 Jan.
 24

-+Socket communication has been completely re-coded; quality camera view, fast and light communication.
++ Socket communication has been completely re-coded; quality camera view, fast and light communication.
 Communicate entirely with byte[] arrays; It got rid of Base64, Fast and light communication.
 + The graphical user interface has been renewed.
 + File download and sending codes, photo capture codes were re-coded by creating a buffer zone.
 + "Night mode" has been added to the live camera form and live screen form.